dourmiah/skincheck/architecture/02_train_code/00_templates/getting_started.md

 # Modify the template to train your model, save its artifacts, and its parameters
-1. Copy and paste the directory: `architecture\TF_local_2`
+1. Copy and paste the directory: `architecture\02_train_code\02_tensorflow\02_local`
-1. As long as we do not need to add lib (sklearn etc.) we no longer need to rebuild the Docker image and we can focus on the training code
+1. As long as you do not need to add lib (sklearn etc.) you no longer need to rebuild the Docker image and we can focus on the training code
+1. Open `secrets.ps1`
+    * Moditfy the name of the experiment (I like to use a name + a date [20240615 for example])
 1. Open `MLproject`
     * Adapt the top line:
-        * `name: modeling_housing_market`
+        * `name: californian_housing_market`
     * `entry_points`
         * Here the `main` block specifies which script to launch.
-We leave as is.
+We leave as it is.
     * The `parameters` block:
         * Update the parameter names and their values
 1. Open `run_experiment.ps1`
-    * Same here, update the parameters passed to `mlflow run . --experiment-name modeling_housing_market`
-    * The line to adapt is: `--param-list-to-update`
-    * Be inspired by the line to pass your additional parameters
-    * Change the parameter names and values
+    * You should not have nothing to do except if you want to overwrite the default parameters

 # How to modify the template code?
-1. It is very academic/didactic object-oriented code
+1. It is a very academic/didactic object-oriented code
+    * Each method come with some documentation
+    * Each method provide hints about expected input and output

 1. At the top, adapt the constant:
     * `k_RelativePath = "modeling_housing_market"`
     * This is the name under which all your runs will be grouped